Formulating a perfume is a long process which may take more than a year of work with numerous tests being carried out by the creator.

 If the price is much lower than the original, or really too cheap, this is already a clue that can alert you.
 You can get 20% to 30% off some big brands, but getting more is rare.

-Sometimes official perfumeries do promotions or sales at a specific time of the year, otherwise be careful.
+Sometimes official perfumeries do promotions or sales at a specific time of the year, otherwise be careful of perfume copies for sale.

 2. Buy In A Perfume Store or On An Official Website